 What is Transferrin Saturation?

-Why is Transferrin Saturation done?
+What is Transferrin Saturation used for?

 A transferrin saturation test is ordered when iron deficiency or iron overload is suspected.
 The symptoms of iron deficiency are dizziness, headaches, chronic fatigue, pale skin color etc. The symptoms of iron overload are joint pain, weakness, abdominal pain, abnormal heart rhythm, weight loss.
 Whenever a person shows such symptoms, he/she is prescribed the test.